A simple guide to all Sony Alpha 7 lenses: Which E-mount full-frame FE lens is the best for you?

 Prime lenses for the Sony Alpha 7 series WITHOUT autofocus

-Then there’s a huge range of prime lenses for the Alpha 7 series that come without autofocus.
+And then there is a huge selection of prime lenses without autofocus for the Alpha 7 series.
 Manual focusing works very well with the Alpha 7 cameras’ focus-peaking function, so these lenses are certainly an alternative.

 Since the selection is simply too large, we’ve made a list of all the available lenses.
 Once again, we’ve sorted them by focal length: